argoproj-labs/argocd-operator/docs/e2e-test-guide.md

 * `curl`

 There should be a `kubeconfig` pointing to your cluster, user should have full admin privileges (i.e. `kubeadm`).

+Note that the e2e tests for Redis HA mode require a cluster with at least three worker nodes.
+A local three-worker node cluster can be created using [k3d](https://k3d.io/)

 ## Running the tests